MicrochipTech/Azure-IoT-Heart-rate-monitor/README.md

-***Note: The current WILC1000/WILC3000 Linux driver stable release can be found at [Linux4SAM GitHub repo](https://github.com/linux4sam/linux-at91/tree/master/drivers/staging/wilc1000)***
+***Note: This demo/tool uses a WILC driver from the deprecated repository linux4wilc.
+The new driver repository is located at [linux4sam]( https://github.com/linux4sam/linux-at91/tree/master/drivers/staging/wilc1000).***

 # Azure-IoT-Heart-rate-monitor
 Monitor heart rate with Linux/python based code using Azure IoT hub and web apps.